 Once my water is at a rolling boil and I’ve set up a large bowl with water and ice to stop the cooking, I add just a handful of tomatoes to the water at a time.
 By working in small batches the temperature of the water doesn’t drop too much, so all it takes is a quick dip to loosen up the skins.

 The tomatoes are ready when their skin begins to pull away from the flesk where it has been scored.
 I then scoop them up with a large kitchen spider before dropping them into an ice bath.
 This will shock the tomatoes, quickly cooling them down so they don’t continue to cook from the residual heat.

 Once chilled, I use a small paring knife or even just my fingers to peel the skin off each.
 They should slip right off if you take the time to score and core them properly.
-I then line each skinned tomato up on a rimmed baking sheet lined with parchment paper, which prevents them from sticking.
+I then line each skinned tomato up on a rimmed baking sheet (one of our essential tools) lined with parchment paper, which prevents them from sticking.

 Step 2: Brush With Glaze and Roast

 For the glaze, I mix together sugar and salt with a touch of water until the mixture resembles wet sand.
 It’s not enough liquid to dissolve the sugar and salt, but don’t worry; it will slowly melt in the oven as the tomatoes roast.
 I then stir in a touch of extra virgin olive oil which will infuse each tomato with its grassy aroma.

 I brush each tomato with the glaze before popping the trays into a low oven.
 I don’t get fussy about fully coating each—just a dab is enough, as the glaze will melt over each tomato in the gentle heat.

 I return to the oven every hour to rotate the trays and touch each tomato with a bit of glaze.
 Depending on the airflow in your oven and how ripe the tomatoes are to begin with, they can take anywhere from two to six hours to shrivel down to about a quarter of their size.